Griffin, Bullock lead Pistons past Timberwolves in OT

-MINNEAPOLIS (AP) - Blake Griffin scored 34 points and Reggie Bullock added a career-high 33 as the Detroit Pistons beat the Minnesota Timberwolves 129-123 in overtime on Wednesday night.
+Blake Griffin scored 34 points and Reggie Bullock added a career-high 33 as the Pistons beat the Minnesota Timberwolves 129-123 in overtime on Wednesday night.

+Andre Drummond's tip-in with 0.6 seconds left sent the game into overtime.
+Then the NBA's leading rebounder hit a rare 3-pointer of his own in overtime to put the Pistons on top for good.

+"I wanted the ball more," Drummond said about his putback of Jackson's miss at the end of regulation.
+"I went and got it and took my time to finish the play."

-Reggie Jackson added 24 points and Andre Drummond had 16 points and 16 rebounds for Detroit, which trailed by 14 going into the fourth quarter but rallied behind its strong 3-point shooting.
+Reggie Jackson added 24 points and Drummond finished with 16 points and 16 rebounds for Detroit.

 Derrick Rose led Minnesota with 33 points, while Robert Covington scored 22 and Karl-Anthony Towns and Andrew Wiggins each had 16.